 Baking Powder: Since this recipe doesn’t use yeast, baking powder is required for rising.
 If you are Celiac or gluten intolerant, make sure to use certified gluten-free baking powder.

 Cinnamon: I like adding ground cinnamon for extra flavor and taste, but if you prefer not to add it, you can leave it out.

 Metal Loaf Pan: I highly recommend using a metal loaf pan for even browning on all sides.
 I do NOT recommend using a glass pan as the bottom and sides will not brown well.

 Storing/Freezing: To store, place the cooled loaf in an airtight container and store in the refrigerator for up to 5 days.
-To freeze, place the cooled flaxseed bread in a freezer-safe container and freeze for up to 3 months.
+To freeze, place the cooled flaxseed bread in a freezer-safe container or several layers of plastic wrap and freeze for up to 3 months.
 Allow the loaf to thaw completely overnight in the refrigerator before slicing.

 - Category: Bread

 - Method: Baking

 Keywords: flaxseed bread, flax bread